Colorado Overnight Camp Summer Prep

 • If your child shows signs of illness, please keep them home.
 This greatly reduces the spread of illness at camp.

-• Teach your child to sneeze in his/her sleeve and to wash hands often at home and at camp.
+• Teach your child to sneeze in his/her sleeve and to wash their hands often at home and at camp.

 • Staying Hydrated: Send a reusable water bottle so it can be refilled frequently during the week

-• The altitude of our Colorado Camps can lead to Altitude Sickness if you are not proactive about being ready for Colorado!
-Drink plenty of water in the week leading up to camp to prevent feeling unwell while there!
+• The altitude of our Colorado Camps can lead to Altitude Sickness if you are not proactive about being ready for Colorado.
+Drink plenty of water in the week leading up to camp to prevent feeling unwell while there.

 Medications